-Each document incorporated by reference into this prospectus is current only as of the date of such document, and the incorporation by reference of such document is not intended to create any implication that there has been no change in the affairs of Capital Product Partners L.P. ("CPLP") since the date of the relevant document or that the information contained in such document is current as of any time subsequent to its date.
+Each document incorporated by reference into this prospectus is current only as of the date of such document, and the incorporation by reference of such document is not intended to create any implication that there has been no change in our affairs since the date of the relevant document or that the information contained in such document is current as of any time subsequent to its date.
 Any statement contained in such incorporated documents is deemed to be modified or superseded for the purpose of this prospectus to the extent that a subsequent statement contained in another document that is incorporated by reference into this prospectus at a later date modifies or supersedes that statement.
-Any such statement so modified or superseded, to constitute a part of this prospectus.
+Any such statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this prospectus.

-This prospectus incorporates by reference the documents listed below, which CPLP has previously filed with or furnished to the SEC.
-These documents contain important information about CPLP and its financial condition, business and results.
+This prospectus incorporates by reference the documents listed below, which we have previously filed with or furnished to the SEC.
+These documents contain important information about us and our financial condition, business and results.